 pikaur/yay, etc - Syu command on Arch.

-There are two to install snap packages on Ubuntu – use the terminal or the Ubuntu Software application.
+There are two ways to install snap packages on Ubuntu – use the terminal or the Ubuntu Software application.
 I prefer the command line mode of installing packages because, for some reason, the Ubuntu Software application consumes system memory even after you close it.

 Software and Updates